 Students in their first two years of study are required to take an approved course in English, Comparative Literature, or Literary Arts, or any "WRIT" designated course across the disciplines.
 In their final two years, students are encouraged to explore writing in the concentration.

-Students concentrating in the Biological Sciences may satisfy the second writing requirement in two ways:
+Students concentrating in the Biological Sciences, including the Biology AB/ScB, Health and Human Biology, Biochemistry, Biophysics, Computational Biology, Applied Math Biology, and Biomedical Engineering may satisfy the second writing requirement in two ways:

 1. By taking a WRIT designated course offered by a faculty member in the Biological Sciences.
 These courses can found in the course list.